lyndon025/playtested/src/content/article/2023-03-10-a-stand-out-online-fantasy-strategy-game--full-review---call-of-dragons.md

 ---
-title: "A stand out online fantasy strategy game | Full Review - Call of Dragons"
+author: lyndonguitar
+category: Review
-description: "Call of Dragons is a new upcoming fantasy strategy mobile game that features city-building aspects combined with strategy war game and RPG elements.
-It is currently available for testing on mobile devices and for PC as well as an emulated-port."
+description: Call of Dragons is a new upcoming fantasy strategy mobile game that features city-building aspects combined with strategy war game and RPG elements.
+It is currently available for testing on mobile devices and for PC as well as an emulated-port.
+featured: false
 pubDate: 2023-03-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "call-of-dragons"]
+tags:
-featured: false
+- taptap
+- call-of-dragons
-thumb: "/images/reviews/2023-03-10-a-stand-out-online-fantasy-strategy-game--full-review---call-of-dragons-0.avif"
+thumb: /images/reviews/2023-03-10-a-stand-out-online-fantasy-strategy-game--full-review---call-of-dragons-0.avif
+title: A stand out online fantasy strategy game | Full Review - Call of Dragons
 ---

 <div class="gallery">